-4. Chileans would love to inquire about your personal life —
+4. Chileans love to inquire about personal life [a most-celebrated Chilean tradition]

-While some western friends were perturbed by these sudden personal questions, my trick was not to feel offended, and even if I did feel embarrassed, I hid the embarrassment.
-The Chileans didn’t want to hurt me but were asking all those questions out of curiosity, and such intrusion and personal discussions are part of the culture of Chile.
+While some western friends were perturbed by these sudden bombardments, my trick was not to feel offended.
+The people of Chile were just curious.
+And personal discussions are part of the culture in Chile.

-But the good thing about this personal space encroachment is that you can ask them private questions openly even if you don’t know them well, too.
-The mother in law of my Airbnb host in Santiago who received me at his home showed me around, asked me all sorts of questions I detailed above, and then told me that she had remarried after her husband died and that we live once so we should enjoy irrespective of our age or social judgments.
+But the good thing about this personal space encroachment is you get close to the Chileans quickly.
+They talk about their private lives, too.
+The mother-in-law of my Airbnb host in Santiago received me at his home and showed me around.
+She first asked me all sorts of questions.
+And then, just like that, told me she had remarried after her first husband died.
+“We live once, so we should enjoy,” she said.

 Be open in Chile, for Chileans are open about their lives.

 Most Chileans are Catholics and they feel strongly about their religion.
 Like the rest of us, people of Chile, too, get offended easily if someone questions their faith.

 When my host mother Ceci prayed and thanked God for the little things, I respected her faith and neither asked a question nor showed disbelief.
 She wouldn’t have taken it well.

 Though the traditions of Chile change a lot from the smaller Southern towns to the central parts of the country, you may want to stay clear of deep discussions about God or religion with a stranger.

 On another note, visiting various wooden Churches in Chile is one of my 50 favorite things to do in Chile.